RTEMS/rtems-docs/c-user/scheduling_concepts.rst

   waiting.

-- A running task issues an ``rtems_event_send`` directive which sends an event condition to a task which is blocked waiting on that event condition.
+- A running task issues an ``rtems_event_send`` directive which sends an event condition to a task that is blocked waiting on that event condition.

 - A running task issues a ``rtems_semaphore_release`` directive which releases the semaphore on which the blocked task is waiting.